Tuesday 1st December 19:51

-We have managed to put everything away for the summer but of course we carnt hold any work parties yet.
-Fortunately we are not in the middle of any big projects and we didn’t break anything important this winter so we can afford to have a quiet summer!
+We managed to put everything away for the summer and fortunately were not in the middle of any big projects.
+Nor Did we break anything important this winter so we Could afford to have a quiet summer!
 At the moment we anticipate carrying out the essential pre-season maintenance in the Autumn.

-In the meantime we wish you a safe summer and hope things improve soon.
+In the meantime we wish you a safe summer and hope to see you on the slope when the snow next arrives.

 The Committee, Yadmoss